Panel probing suicide attempt by PGIMER doctor submits report

 Speaking to HT, Dr Lal said, “The report is currently under deliberation.
 Further action will be decided based on its findings.
 We will hold a press conference on July 25.”

-Accusing an associate professor in the hepatology department of subjecting him to humiliation and creating an unbearable environment since he joined the institute, the senior resident had tried to end his life on Tuesday.
-The doctor had injected himself with midazolam, a drug used to induce sleepiness and alleviate anxiety before surgery or specific procedures, but his colleagues intervened in time to save him.
+Accusing an associate professor of subjecting him to humiliation and creating an unbearable environment since he joined the institute, the senior resident had tried to end his life on Tuesday, before he was saved by his peers.

 ‘Multiple undocumented cases of harassment by consultant’